learning-zone/java-basics/java-multiple-choice-questions-answers.md

 ```
 A. double num1, int num2 = 0;
 ```
+**Explanation**: A. Option A does not compile because Java does not allow declaring different types as part of the same declaration.

 ## Q. What is the output of following program?
 ```java
 public class Test {